Nosferatu: Home media and copyright status

-Nosferatu only entered the public domain worldwide by the end of 2019.
+Nosferatu only entered the public domain worldwide in 2019.
 Despite this, the film had already been subject to widespread circulation via a sped-up, unrestored black and white bootleg copy.
 Beginning in 1981, the film has had various different official restorations, several of which have been issued on home video in the U.S., Europe and Australia.
 These versions, which are all tinted, speed-corrected and have specially recorded scores, are separately copyrighted with respect to new copyrightable elements.
 The most recent restoration, completed in 2005/2006, has been released on DVD and Blu-ray throughout the world, and features a reconstruction of Hans Erdmann's original score by Berndt Heller.

 Remakes

 In 1977, Spanish amateur filmmaker José Ernesto Díaz Noriega added humorous and iconoclastic dialogues to the film.
 His adaptation or détournement, titled Manuscrito encontrato en Zarazwela or Nos fera tu la pugnete, was based on a S8 mm print of the English version.
 "Observing the curious coincidence of the fiction that is related in the film with history", Díaz Noriega adapted Nosferatus plot to the years of the Spanish transition to democracy: Prime Minister Arias Navarro becomes Draculas Navarro and Juan Carlos de Borbón becomes Jonathan Carolus (prince of Franconia).
 The original Transylvania becomes Galitzia and the Pazo de Meirás becomes the vampire's castle.
 All Murnau's characters find equivalence in the political actors of the Spanish transition to democracy.

 Nosferatu the Vampyre, a 1979 remake of the film was directed and written by Werner Herzog and starred Klaus Kinski.
 Although based on the 1922 film, the characters' names are taken from the Bram Stoker novel.

 A remake by director David Lee Fisher, starring Doug Jones as Count Orlok, premiered in November 2023 at the Emagine Theater in Novi, Michigan.
 The film uses green screen to insert colorized backgrounds from the original film atop live-action, a process Fisher previously used for his remake The Cabinet of Dr. Caligari (2005).
 It was later released on video on demand via Amazon Prime Video in September 2024 and on streaming though Apple TV+ on 18 October 2024.

 In July 2015, a remake was announced with Robert Eggers writing and directing.
 It was reported in September 2022 that Eggers' remake would be distributed by Focus Features, with Bill Skarsgård set to star as Orlok and Lily-Rose Depp as Ellen Hutter.
 Willem Dafoe, Nicholas Hoult, and Emma Corrin also appear.
 The film wrapped principal photography on 19 May 2023.
 The film's first teaser trailer was released on 24 June 2024, and the film itself later released on 25 December 2024.